bampli/specs/content/docs/cyclo/stage.md

 *ReadyTime = GetWipTime + ExecTime + PutWipTime*

-## Timing
+## Times of Gain (ToG)

-The following diagram represents the timeline including all states:
+The following diagram represents the ToG timeline, including all states:

 {{< mermaid >}}
 sequenceDiagram